GeneralBots/botbook/src/03-knowledge-base/caching.md

 ## Summary

-The semantic caching system in BotServer provides intelligent response caching that reduces response latency by 10-100x and cuts API costs by 90% or more.
+The semantic caching system in botserver provides intelligent response caching that reduces response latency by 10-100x and cuts API costs by 90% or more.
 Response quality is maintained through semantic matching that understands query intent rather than requiring exact matches.
 The system scales automatically with the cache component to handle increasing load.
 Configure caching based on your bot's needs, monitor performance metrics, and tune parameters for optimal results.